Ruffed grouse: Ecology

 Like most grouse, they spend most of their time on the ground; mixed woodland rich in aspen seems to be particularly well-liked.
 These birds forage on the ground or in trees.
 They are omnivores, eating buds, leaves, berries, seeds, and insects.
 According to nature writer Don L. Johnson:

 Hunting

-Ruffed grouse frequently seek gravel and clover along road beds during early morning and late afternoon.
+Ruffed grouse frequently seek gravel and clover along roadbeds during early morning and late afternoon.
 These are good areas to walk during this time to flush birds.
 Also, grouse use sandy roadbeds to dust their feathers to rid themselves of skin pests.
 Dusting sites are visible as areas of disturbed soils with some signs of feathers.
-Birds will return to these spots during the late afternoon to bathe in dust and socialize and mate.
+Birds may return to these spots during the late afternoon to bathe in dust and socialize and mate.

-Minnesota is the top ruffed grouse–producing state in the U.S.